tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-import-a-bunch-of-xml-files-from.md

 Server: Msg 15281, Level 16, State 1, Line 1

-SQL Server blocked access to STATEMENT &#8216;OpenRowset/OpenDatasource&#8217; of component &#8216;Ad Hoc Distributed Queries&#8217; because this component is turned off as part of the security configuration for this server.
-A system administrator can enable the use of &#8216;Ad Hoc Distributed Queries&#8217; by using sp_configure.
-For more information about enabling &#8216;Ad Hoc Distributed Queries&#8217;, see &#8220;Surface Area Configuration&#8221; in SQL Server Books Online.
+SQL Server blocked access to STATEMENT &#8216;OpenRowset/OpenDatasource' of component &#8216;Ad Hoc Distributed Queries' because this component is turned off as part of the security configuration for this server.
+A system administrator can enable the use of &#8216;Ad Hoc Distributed Queries' by using sp_configure.
+For more information about enabling &#8216;Ad Hoc Distributed Queries', see “Surface Area Configuration” in SQL Server Books Online.

-To enable OPENROWSET and OPENQUERY you can use the previous script but instead of &#8216;xp_cmdshell&#8217; you will use &#8216;Ad Hoc Distributed Queries&#8217;.
+To enable OPENROWSET and OPENQUERY you can use the previous script but instead of &#8216;xp_cmdshell' you will use &#8216;Ad Hoc Distributed Queries'.
 The script to enable Ad Hoc Distributed Queries is below

 sql
 EXECUTE SP_CONFIGURE 'show advanced options', 1